 A student may remain on Artistic Warning for more than one semester as a continued indicator of a lack of progress, poor achievement, or poor behavior.

-Written notification will be sent to all students placed on Artistic Probation from their Head of Concentration explaining the reason for placement on artistic probation and the conditions of redress.
+Written notification will be sent to all students placed on Artistic Warning from their Head of Concentration explaining the reason for placement on Artistic Warning and the conditions of redress.